textpattern/textpattern.github.io/development/core-callbacks-reference.md

   `plugin_lifecycle.abc_your_plugin`   `installed`   When abc_your_plugin has been installed by the act of the user pasting its code in the **Plugins** panel and clicking **Install** button on the next screen.                                               -
   `plugin_lifecycle.abc_your_plugin`   `deleted`     When abc_your_plugin has been removed by the act of a user selecting it and deleting it from the **Plugins** panel (note that the `plugin_lifecycle.abc_your_plugin` / `disabled` callback fires first).   -

-notextile.

 </div>

 Function- and tag-based callbacks {#sec4}
 ---------------------------------

-\[todo:intro para about function- and tag-based callbacks in general\]
+TODO: intro para about function- and tag-based callbacks in general

 #### *lib/txplib_misc.php*

-\[todo:intro para about what this callback is concerned with\]
+TODO: intro para about what this callback is concerned with

-notextile.

 <div class="tabular-data" itemscope itemtype="http://schema.org/Table">
   `$event`              `$step`              When/where it occurs                               What it allows/does